radareorg/radare.org/gsoc/2018/index.md

 We encourage contributors to write test cases and documentation in order to verify the implementation and ensure that everything fits well together.
 There is also a [Coverity](https://scan.coverity.com/projects/416) instance to catch obvious defects.
 For the complex bugs and examples we're using our own [asciinema](http://asciinema.org/)

 See also our [Contributing Guide](https://github.com/radare/radare2/blob/master/CONTRIBUTING.md) and [Developers Intro](https://github.com/radare/radare2/blob/master/DEVELOPERS.md).

+For those who want to meet with radare2 codebase and practices we recommend to pick one of the [easy](https://github.com/radare/radare2/labels/good%20first%20issue) issues to start with.

 # License